AndrewDiMola/The-Last-Village/README.md

 # The-Last-Village
-The Last Village (TLV) is a proof of concept, tile-based Love2D RPG.
+The Last Village (TLV) is a tile-based role-playing game made with Love2D.

 TLV is programmed in Lua and uses Kikito's [bump.lua framework](https://github.com/kikito/bump.lua).